foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 We may also request a short in-person paired programming session (remote sessions can also be arranged).

-We offer places on throughout the months leading up to the application deadline.
-Early application is recommended so we know you are interested and can keep an eye out for you in our community.
+We offer places throughout the months leading up to the application deadline.
+Early application is recommended, so we know that you are interested and can keep an eye out for you in our community.

 ## Minimum application requirements

 We will expect you to have started on your journey to become a software developer before you join us on the programme.
 Our minimum requirements provide the guidance you need to achieve this: